Methods

 Calling an associated function with method call syntax (receiver.function()) is a compile-time error.

-Calling a method with associated function syntax (Type::method()) is a compile-time error.
+Calling a method with associated function syntax (Type.method()) is a compile-time error.

 Receiver Modes

 A receiver MAY be declared borrow self or inout self, mirroring the borrow/inout parameter modes.
 A bare self receiver is passed by value (copied if the struct is Copy, otherwise moved).
 A borrow self receiver grants read-only access to the receiver without taking ownership.
 An inout self receiver grants exclusive mutable access without taking ownership, and mutations to self are observed by the caller after the call returns.
+A by-value receiver MAY additionally be declared mut self, making the binding mutable within the method body (6.4:35).

 The receiver mode is a property of the method signature; it is NOT written at the call site.
 A call receiver.method(args) accesses the receiver in the method's declared mode automatically (autoref): by value for self, by immutable reference for borrow self, and by exclusive mutable reference for inout self.